Ctuch/DefendersOfDeshmel/README.md

 ## A turn-based strategy game

-What will the application do?
-Who will use it?
-Why is this project of interest to you?

 Darkness has overrun Deshmel, leaving your band of spellcasters and warriors to take back the land.
-In this application, players control a group of heroes by taking *actions* on their turn, to *slay* enemies on the board.
-The application will load a board, indicate the location of the players and enemies.
+In this application, players control a group of heroes by taking actions on their turn, to slay enemies on the board.
+The application will load a board and indicate the **location of the players** and enemies.
 It will also control the **movement of the enemies** and keep **track of health levels** of all characters.
 The application will display the rules to the players when they trigger the **help function**, and display a character's stats when they call the help function on that character.
-Players can see the number of enemies remaining, number of good characters remaining through asking for a **stats display**.
+Players can see the number of enemies remaining and the number of good characters remaining through asking for a **stats display**.
 Later functionality will include multiple game board shapes and wall formations, as well as varying amounts of enemies based on whether easy, medium or hard mode is selected.